The UCAS Mission

 While UCAS has a main focus of technical and scientific inquiry and research, other classes will be offered to fulfill Utah State high school graduation requirements to help students become functional, literate, and well rounded adults.

-THE HISTORY OF UTAH’S NEW CENTURY HIGH SCHOOLS
+THE HISTORY OF UTAH’S EARLY COLLEGE HIGH SCHOOLS

 The first New Century High School, the Academy of Math, Engineering and Science (AMES) opened at Cottonwood High School.
 The partners were Salt Lake District, Granite District and the University of Utah.